Pilates Studio Rehab Series

 - The practical self-mastery hours are at an additional cost to the course fees as you will be attending studios to complete these.
-Remember that 30% of these hours can be completed as self-directed study
+Remember that 30 hours can be completed as self-directed study (unsupervised)

 - Logbook sign off for teaching and demonstration of all repertoire.
 As you proceed through the course all repertoire learnt must be signed off by an Educator or Mentor for teaching and demonstration.
 Polestar allocates time at each face to face weekend for repertoire check off however sometimes students are not quite ready so this will need to be done in your own time and will incur additional fees by engaging a mentor or attending study groups in your city.